weblucas/okvis/README.md

-This is a modified version of OKVIS.
+This is a forked version of OKVIS.
 In order to mesh out the OKVIS map with our code, please refer to the README inside the main repository of [our mesh-based mapping](https://github.com/weblucas/mesh_based_mapping/) for instructions to build and run this code, as well as our dataset and license information.

 ---